surajK610/surajk610.github.io/_projects/are-ppoed-models-hackable.md

 ## Mechanistic Analysis

+We used mechanistic interpreptability techniques to conduct our analysis.

 ### Step 1: Identifying "Negative" Weights

 Using insights from recent mechanistic interpretability research, we identified which parts of GPT-2 are responsible for generating negative sentiment.
 Here's how: